Marius-Juston/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network (model.py lines 18-36), that uses 3x3 filter sizes and 5x5 with a stride of 2 kernels, with depths between 24-64.
+And a linear part that ranged from 10-1164.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 20).
+EAch of the relu layers have their weights initialized using He uniform algorithm as I read through [here](https://towardsdatascience.com/weight-initialization-in-neural-networks-a-journey-from-the-basics-to-kaiming-954fb9b47c79), that it was the best way to initialize Relu.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 29-35).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 92).
+The validation and training set were distributed as 20% in validation and the rest as training.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+I also tried multiple steering angle correction factors from 0.15, 0.2, 0.25, and 0.3, in the end 0.25 seemed to perform the best to bring the car back in track.
+Another parameter I had to tune was the number of epochs, I tried many epoch and 5 seemed like it was working best.
+I also used a dropout of 0.5 and that seemed to work well.

 #### 4. Appropriate training data